NicoSwag/pokeemerald-expansion/Cataclysm Readme.txt

 Anyway, without further ado, here's the list of all features.

 FEATURING:
-- A completely new reimagined Hoenn.
-Old areas are completely different, and a large number of new ones have been added, all with their unique vibe and climate.
-Exploration is more than encouraged: (almost) everyone has something new to say, and mysterious shards hidden in every area can be exchanged to learn powerful moves. keep in mind that balance changes aren't final!
-For example, I will be doing a major redo of PPs at some point.
+- A new and reimagined Hoenn.
+Old areas are completely different, and a large number of new ones to discover have been added, all with their unique vibe and climate.
+Exploration is more than encouraged: everyone has something new to say, and mysterious shards hidden in every area can be exchanged to learn powerful moves.

 - A completely new story.
-What starts out as a small scale adventure quickly turns into a big conspiracy, as Team Magma, Team Aqua and Devon Corporation race to uncover the secrets of an ancient civilization, whose power could forever change the world.
+What starts out as a small scale adventure quickly turns into a big conspiracy, as Team Magma, Team Aqua and Devon Corporation race to uncover the secrets of an ancient civilization, whose power could change the world.
 This is a brand new world, and what you remember from the original setting may be turned upside down.

 - A new difficulty system.
 Inspired by RPGs such as Shin Megami Tensei and Dark Souls, the new system aims to provide a